 Slippery Rock School District students can now get homework help from students at Slippery Rock University.
+Sometimes, everyone needs a little helping hand with their studies, whether it’s from a university source or from independent tutoring in Perth.

 SRU’s College of Education has created a program called “Homework Helpers,” which connects students with future teachers every Monday at the Slippery Rock Community Library.
 The program is sponsored by the local chapter of the National Council of Teachers of English.